 Most people go fine with large and repetitive shear distortions within their skin and don’t get blisters.
 But for some of us, the same shear stress is above the blister threshold of our skin.
-This is a very individual thing.
+It’s a very individual thing.

 So, if we need to reduce the magnitude of shear distortions within our skin, and all of the above methods have failed [skin characteristics, repetitions, bone movement and pressure], we need to manage friction – so that rather than the movement differential happening within our foot, it happens external to our foot.
-That means, we need to encourage a bit of slippage either:
+Basically, we need to make it more slippery by intelligently selecting materials that reduce the coefficient of friction.
+We need to encourage a bit of slippage either:

 This is what lubricants do, but they have some significant downsides.
 Basically, they really do cut friction levels for a while, but after a time as it disperses into the sock, friction levels rise such that the rubbing that happens is abrasive.
 So the mechanics are there for blister development again, which will probably deroof.